localstack/localstack-blog.github.io/content/2024-03-19-building-localstack-with-localstack/index.md

 This led us to embark on a journey to identify the missing puzzle pieces in the LocalStack CI experience.
 It made us build internal homegrown systems, which have now spun into critical LocalStack features that we continue to leverage for our CI pipelines.

-### LocalStack GitHub Actions
+### LocalStack GitHub Action

-We primarily use GitHub Actions to build, deploy, and test our web application & backend.
+We primarily use [GitHub Actions](https://github.com/features/actions) to build, deploy, and test our web application & backend.
 Previously, setting up LocalStack on GitHub Actions (or any CI provider in general) was a pain, which required pulling the Docker image, installing the `localstack` CLI and other associated tools, before you could start LocalStack.
 To simplify this process, we created the [`setup-localstack` GitHub Action](https://github.com/localstack/setup-localstack) which:

 -   Pulls the `latest` - or a specific - version of the LocalStack Docker image
 -   Installs the `localstack` CLI alongside setting up configurations & wrapper scripts